Last Updated: April 13, 2026

 Enrich

-AI generates plain-English explanations of what the data means — why costs vary, what factors affect pricing, what questions to ask.
+AI generates plain-English explanations of what the data means — why costs vary, what factors affect pricing.
 Numbers come from data, not AI.

 Display

-Location-specific cost ranges are served to users with full source attribution, data density indicators, and freshness timestamps.
+Location-specific cost ranges are served with full source attribution, data density indicators, and freshness timestamps.

 Services covered